1801Jan29USF/assignments/BankAppWithGUI/README.md

 # Banking Application
-A simple banking app which uses JDBC nad Oracle SQL Developer,in order to have persistent data even after the program closes.
+A simple banking app which uses JDBC, in order to have persistent data even after the program closes.
+A GUI has been added to help with functionality

 # Functionality
 * A user can login